AI Transparency & EU AI Act Compliance

 Limitations:

-- Knowledge cutoff: Information only up to October 2023
+- Knowledge cutoff: Information only up to model training cutoff date

 - May generate plausible-sounding but incorrect information ("hallucinations")